dw-0/kiauh/README.md

 ```

 * **Step 2:** \
-Once git is installed, use the following command to download KIAUH into your home-directoy:
+Once git is installed, use the following command to download KIAUH into your home-directory:

 ```shell
 cd ~ && git clone https://github.com/th33xitus/kiauh.git
 ```

 * **Step 3:** \
-Finally start KIAUH by running the next command:
+Finally, start KIAUH by running the next command:

 ```shell
 ./kiauh/kiauh.sh